thenaterhood/gscreenshot/README.md

 "Save As"
 :   Brings up the file save dialog to save the screenshot shown in the preview to a file.
+    When setting a filename, you can use the same format parameters as supported by the `-f` command line option.

 Save As dropdown (and right click menu):
 :   Open extended options.